Rejection Letters: Applicants Who Won't Receive an Interview

-Smart applicants will interpret this as encouragement to apply for additional positions at a later date.
-They should not view this latter as a complete rejection of their qualifications and credentials.
+Smart applicants will interpret this as an encouragement to apply for additional positions at a later date.
+They should not view this letter as a complete rejection of their qualifications and credentials.

-The employer simply had better applicants who were more qualified for the open position.
+The employer simply had better applicants who were more qualified for the current open position.

 Application Receipt Acknowledgement